ZhijingY/ESE519-lab2/README.md

 /dev/tty.Bluetooth-Incoming-Port
 ```

-Then plug RP2040 to your computer, give the "ls /dev/tty.*" command again, a new serial port will show up.
+Then plug RP2040 to your computer, give the ```ls /dev/tty.*``` command again, a new serial port will show up.
 That will be the port for RP2040 on your computer.
 Here I give the example:

 ```
 /dev/tty.Bluetooth-Incoming-Port	/dev/tty.usbmodem14201